NamanJindal03/covid-hospital-with-testing/README.md

 2. Controllers - Core logic(contains functions and renders views)
 3. models - schema for databases are defined in here
 4. routes - contains all routes defined in the application
+5. Test - All the test files exist here

+# Testing
+main.test.js has testing api for patient and doctor report.test.js has testing api for reports